 When it comes to moving homes, we have much more choice these days.
 We can, if we choose to, do most of the work ourselves.
 From sprucing up the home ready for a sale, to selling online, without agency fees, and enlisting our mate with a van to help us move our belongings from A-B. But is moving DIY the best way forward.
-Davie Ring of Bristol company Excalibur Removals looks at each of the main processes involved in moving homes and weigh up the options.
+Davie Ring of Bristol company Sprint Removals looks at each of the main processes involved in moving homes and weigh up the options.

 Preparing Your Home

 This part is maybe the one that is often overlooked when people start to make plans to move to a new property.
 The excitement and planning that comes with a move can mean that we neglect to take a good hard look at our existing property and give it the attention it deserves.
 But with this piece of the puzzle, whether you DIY or enlist a professional company will depend on the extent of what you decide to do with your property before you move.
 If you’re simply giving your interior a boost, it’s sort of a no-brainer, as you can save money by painting, decorating and giving your home a good old spring clean yourself.
 However, if you’re looking upgrade your property with new facilities, fixtures and fittings, it will all depend on your capability and your budget.
 We certainly wouldn’t recommend trying to do a loft conversion or a bathroom remodel, for example, without professional help.